Discover and use our 10 sales commission templates. Fully customizable, they can be adapted to your sales rep data!

 Examples of data to be collected:

-Once all this data has been centralised and studied, it is much easier to set achievable targets!
+Once all this data has been centralized and studied, it is much easier to set achievable targets!

 3. Setting targets, the basis of the sales challenge